Get Comfortable Being Uncomfortable

 - How would I choose to move forward?

 - What would I do differently?

 - How would I act?

-- Who do I need to become to overcome the problem?
+- Who do I need to become to overcome this problem?

-After all, we must experience our problems with an expanded awareness, instead of a distorted lens which only keeps us stuck longer than need be.
+After all, we must experience our problems with an expanded awareness, instead of a distorted lens, which keeps us stuck longer than need be.